oracle-devrel/devo.tutorials/virtual-desktop-infrastructure-for-unreal-engine-on-oci.md

 ### Other settings

-1. Running Unreal usually requires a lot of hard drive space, I recommend selecting a boot volume starting from 500GB+, but this may vary depending on your requirements
+1. Running Unreal usually requires a lot of hard drive space, so I recommend selecting a boot volume starting from 500GB+.
+This may vary depending on your requirements

     {% imgx img/bootVolume.png" %}

-2. I also recommend setting up high performance VPU as this will speed things up when compiling, calculating shaders etc. Hit create once you finished.
+2. I also recommend setting up a high performance VPU as this will speed things up when compiling, calculating shaders etc. Hit create once you finish

     {% imgx img/VPU.png %}

 ### Security rules

-1. Once our instance is provisioned lets create networks security rules to allow connection for Remote desktop and SSH
+1. Once our instance is provisioned, let's create network security rules to allow connections for Remote desktop and SSH

     {% imgx img/NSG/1VNICnoNSG.png %}

-1. Let’s create a new security rule by navigating to our VCN
+1. Next, create a new security rule by navigating to our VCN

     {% imgx img/NSG/2openVCN.png %}

     {% imgx img/NSG/3createNSG.png %}

-1. Let’s navigate back to our compute instance and add our newly created Security Rule
+1. Navigate back to our compute instance and add the new Security Rule

     {% imgx img/NSG/4addAllowNSG.png %}

 ### Setting up remote desktop on your GPU Compute shape.

-The next steps will focus on enabling Ubuntu GUI on the GPU shape.
+The next steps will focus on enabling the Ubuntu GUI on the GPU shape.
 These steps can be done either in Terminal or Visual Studio Code.

-1. In order to connect to your instance you can [follow this guide](https://docs.oracle.com/en-us/iaas/Content/GSG/Tasks/testingconnection.htm)
+1. In order to connect to your instance, you can [follow this guide](https://docs.oracle.com/en-us/iaas/Content/GSG/Tasks/testingconnection.htm)
-1. Now that we are in, lets run few commands to setup our GUI for Ubuntu
+1. Now that we are in, lets run few commands to set up our GUI for Ubuntu
-2. Let’s run following to update and upgrade our OS and install nVidia drivers
+2. Run the following to update and upgrade your OS and install nVidia drivers:

     ```console
     $ sudo apt-get update